Idrica Water Security Day Middle East

 You ask the questions

-What do we need to know to follow the road to digital transformation?
+What do we need to know on the road towards digital transformation?
 Are there specific technologies available for the post-coronavirus world?
 Is global water security threatened?
-The global leaders answered the participants’ questions during the event.
+The global leaders answered participants’ questions during the event.

 Watch the video

-During Idrica Water Security Day Middle East, one of the most relevant worldwide military experts, Dr. David Kilcullen, dialogues with Jaime Barba about water and conflict in a post COVID-19 Middle East.
+During Idrica Water Security Day Middle East, one of the world’s prominent military experts, Dr. David Kilcullen, talks to Jaime Barba about water and conflict in the post COVID-19 Middle East.

-Global thought leaders share their view on how to fight water-related risks.
+Global thought leaders share their views on how to combat water-related risks.

 About the speakers